 You may feel cool for a hot minute, but it would never last and ultimately, you would end up hating yourself even more.
 Inauthenticity breeds self-hate.

-There are so many resources out there and practices that will lead you in the right direction, but if you don’t commit to getting behind yourself, you are holding you back – not your parents, not the kids that bullied you when you were thirteen, not your exes, not your teacher or your coach or your boss or your toxic friends.
+There are so many resources out there and practices that will lead you in the right direction, but if you don’t commit to having your own back, you are single-handedly robbing yourself of your own destiny – not your parents, not the kids that bullied you as a child, not your exes, not your teacher or your coach or your boss or your fake friends.
+YOU are the one dimming your own light – not them.
+They only have as much power as you choose to give them.

 If you already knew all of this and still don’t feel like you can ever love yourself, guess what this means?